 cuts themselves out of the picture, suffering the indignity of seeming irrelevance that the founders of the field never suffered.
 But - I'm sure that ship has already sailed, and who could imagine Walter Iooss or another sports photog invited to joke around with the ESPN crew.
 Some things perhaps can't be changed, even if they should.

-The complaint of the original pro photog reminds me of
+The complaint of the original pro photog reminds me of Harlan Ellison on getting paid.

 And interestingly, I found the link again on a digital photography website.
 Furthermore, one of the top rated comments purports to be from an industry pro or insider.